Hi! I’m Randy D. Pearson. Thanks for visiting my website! (Contact info at the bottom of the page)

 My short story collection, Tell Me a Story, was released in Spring 2016 with Blue Deco Publishing, but is now with EdcoCaly as well.

-Trac Brothers, my newest full-length novel, came out in February 2018, under EdcoCaly.
+Trac Brothers, my second full-length novel, came out in February 2018, under EdcoCaly.
 It’s been called a, “Deft trail tale,” “hard to put down,” and “Pearson’s best book yet.”

 In addition to these humorous novels, my work has been published in several places: all four of the Writing at the Ledges anthologies, Small Towns: A Map in Words and Seasons of Life, Voices from the Ledges, and the brand new Promptly Speaking – as well as Pets Across America III, Washington Square Review 2011, and Fiction 440 Volume 1.
 I also have an article about Pinball Pete’s that appeared in Retrocade Magazine.